 0:00 The game is on

-PREGAME Hello, and welcome to the Lacrosse and Field Hockey Complex at the University of Maryland for this interconference match between Syracuse and Maryland
+PREGAME Hello, and welcome to The Lacrosse and Field Hockey Complex (yep, we’re calling it that) for this interconference game between Princeton and Maryland